 Having a strong design is essential.
 It’s the first thing people see when they visit your social media channel, and first impressions count.
 Make sure your look and feel reflects your brand values and your cover image not only tells your business story, but don’t forget it’s a tool can can be used to promote products, services or events.

-For a kickass guide in how to jazz up your Instagram posts, check out this guide from Canva.
+For a kickass guide in how to jazz up your Instagram posts, check out this guide from Canva (affiliate link).
 I’ve also written about the tools to help you choose your brand font and colours here.

 For those wanting to get some inspiration for cover images – including how to use it strategically for marketing, check out my rundown here.